 We took tram 1 from our house (the Ecuplein stop) to Nieuwezijds Kolk in the city center.
 From there, we walked east across Damrak (with great views of Amsterdam’s Centraal Station) and into the Red Light District to reach our stop for breakfast, De Bakkerswinkel.

 We did not go inside, but the hours are from 10-6 on Monday-Saturday (1-5:30 Sunday).
-It is 7.50 euro to enter (cash is not accepted- only credit or debit card) and free for children under the age of 13.
-It is also free with the I Amsterdam City Card.
+Check the website for current pricing.
+Entrance is free for children under the age of 13 and included with the I Amsterdam City Card.
 The tower is open April-September on Thursday-Saturday from 1-5.
 For a bite to eat, you can visit De Koffieschenkerij in the former sacristy.

 As a note: De Oude Kerk is in the heart of the Red Light District, about an 8 minute walk from Centraal Station.
 As you walk around the church, be careful of where you are pointing your camera.
 It is illegal to take photos of women in the windows.